harness/developer-hub/docs/platform/2_Delegates/manage-delegates/select-delegates-with-selectors.md

 In some cases, you might want Harness to select specific delegates.
 In these cases, you can use the **Delegate Selector** settings in Pipelines, Connectors, and so on, with corresponding delegate tags.

 :::info note
-If no Delegates are selected for a CD step in its Delegate Selector setting, Harness prioritizes the Delegate used successfully for the Infrastructure Connector.
+If no delegates are selected for a CD step's **Delegate Selector** setting, Harness prioritizes the delegate used successfully for the infrastructure definition connector.
 For more information, go to [Which delegate is used during pipeline execution?](/docs/platform/delegates/delegate-concepts/delegate-overview/#which-delegate-is-used-during-pipeline-execution).
 :::

 ### Review: Delegate tags